fauria/docker-vsftpd/README.md

 The image exposes ports `20` and `21`.
 Also, exports two volumes: `/home/vsftpd`, which contains users home directories, and `/var/log/vsftpd`, used to store logs.

 When sharing a homes directory between the host and the container (`/home/vsftpd`) the owner user id and group id should be 14 and 80 respectively.
-This correspond ftp user and ftp group on the container, but may match something else on the host.
+This corresponds to ftp user and ftp group on the container, but may match something else on the host.

 Use cases
 ----